01 of 08

 Bored to Death

-Okay, it's not officially a classic...yet.
-The series ended in 2011, which means even if it was an Apple product, it would have a couple of more years before it became "vintage."
-The comedy which starred Jason Schwartzman, Zach Galifianakis and Ted Danson, captures the life of a struggling writer and amateur sleuth via Craig's List ads.
+Okay, it's not officially a classic yet.
+The series ended in 2011, which means even if it was an Apple product, it would have a couple of more years before it became vintage.
+The comedy, which starred Jason Schwartzman, Zach Galifianakis, and Ted Danson, captured the life of a struggling writer and amateur sleuth via Craigslist ads.
 It was shot all of Brooklyn, giving it a serious authentic edge.
-It's worth binge-watching on HBO go.Continue to 8 of 8 below.
+It's worth binge-watching.Continue to 8 of 8 below.

 08 of 08

 Everybody Hates Chris

 This show ended in 2009, so it's a recent classic.
 However, Everybody Hates Chris is set in the 1980s and focuses on the life of comedian Chris Rock, chronicling a young Chris and his family in Bedford Stuyvesant.